Christine Toy Johnson

 For theatre, her first play, THE NEW DEAL, was the inaugural play to be developed in Charles Randolph-Wright’s "Different Voices" program at the Roundabout Theatre Company in NYC and subsequently developed through Ensemble Studio Theatre’s Going to the River Playwriting Unit.
-Other plays and musicals include BROKEN GROUND (book & lyrics with composer/lyricist Jason Ma, in process/commission for Village Theatre), TRUTH AGAINST THE WORLD: THE TRIALS OF FRANK LLOYD WRIGHT (developed in a residency at the O’Neill Theater Center, world premiere at the Kennedy/McIlwee Studio Theatre in Raleigh, NC), TILL SOON, ANNE (book & lyrics with composer Bobby Cronin, developed in residencies at the O’Neill Theater Center), THE SECRET WISDOM OF TREES (featured in Applause Books’ LATER CHAPTERS Anthology, developed in residence at The Barrow Group Theatre Company), BARCELONA (book & lyrics with composer/lyricist Jason Ma, developed at residencies at the Weston Playhouse, CAP 21 and as part of Village Theatre’s Festival of New Musicals), GUILTY UNTIL PROVEN INNOCENT (starring GRIMM’s Reggie Lee and Bree Turner), DIARY OF A DOMESTIC GODDESS (with Kevin Duda), MY BOYFRIEND IS AN ALIEN (AND I’M OKAY WITH THAT) (book & lyrics, with composer Bobby Cronin, commissioned and produced by Prospect Theater Company), PAPER SON (Diverse City Theatre Company, Queens Theatre in the Park), INTERNAL BLEEDING (Atlanta Black Theatre Festival, ReImagined World Entertainment’s 2011 workshop starring Daryl “Chill” Mitchell, Crossroads Theatre Company), “EVER SEE A FAT CHINESE?”
-(New Perspectives Theatre Company), ADVENTURES OF A FAUX DESIGNER HANDBAG (Leviathan Lab), HALO HALO BIRTHDAY (Leviathan Lab), PEACE PLAZA (Leviathan Lab), WELCOME TO TELEVISION (Barrow Group Theatre Company), TANFORAN (Barrow Group Theatre Company), EMPRESS MEI LI LOTUS BLOSSOM (commissioned by Gorilla Repertory Theatre, Women's Theatre Festival Fringe 2020), DO THESE GENES MAKE ME LOOK FAT?
+Other plays and musicals include BROKEN GROUND (book & lyrics with composer/lyricist Jason Ma, a commission for Village Theatre), EMPRESS MEI LI LOTUS BLOSSOM (Greater Boston Stage Company, Abingdon Theatre Company, Women's Theatre Festival Fringe), TRUTH AGAINST THE WORLD: THE LIFE AND LOVES OF FRANK LLOYD WRIGHT (developed in a residency at the O’Neill Theater Center, world premiere at the Kennedy/McIlwee Studio Theatre in Raleigh, NC), TILL SOON, ANNE (book & lyrics with composer Bobby Cronin, developed in residencies at the O’Neill Theater Center), THE SECRET WISDOM OF TREES (featured in Applause Books’ LATER CHAPTERS Anthology, developed in residence at The Barrow Group Theatre Company), BARCELONA (book & lyrics with composer/lyricist Jason Ma, developed at residencies at the Weston Playhouse, CAP 21 and as part of Village Theatre’s Festival of New Musicals), GUILTY UNTIL PROVEN INNOCENT (starring GRIMM’s Reggie Lee and Bree Turner), DIARY OF A DOMESTIC GODDESS (with Kevin Duda), MY BOYFRIEND IS AN ALIEN (AND I’M OKAY WITH THAT) (book & lyrics, with composer Bobby Cronin, commissioned and produced by Prospect Theater Company, Theatre Elision), ADVENTURES OF A FAUX DESIGNER HANDBAG (Leviathan Lab, Women's Theatre Festival #OccupyTheStage), PEACE PLAZA (Leviathan Lab, upcoming International Human Rights Arts Festival), PAPER SON (Diverse City Theatre Company, Queens Theatre in the Park), INTERNAL BLEEDING (Atlanta Black Theatre Festival, developed with ReImagined World Entertainment and Crossroads Theatre Company), “EVER SEE A FAT CHINESE?”
+(New Perspectives Theatre Company), HALO HALO BIRTHDAY (Leviathan Lab), WELCOME TO TELEVISION (Barrow Group Theatre Company), TANFORAN (Barrow Group Theatre Company), DO THESE GENES MAKE ME LOOK FAT?
 (A-Squared Productions) and EXPRESSION OF REGRET (365 Women a Year Playwriting Project).

 Screenplays include NO WAVE (with Charles Randolph-Wright), JUMPING THE THIRD RAIL (winner, 2016 Meryl Streep/IRIS Writers Lab Fellowship, now titled LOOK UP), WINNING NEW YORK (screenplay & lyrics with composer Bobby Cronin, produced by New York Film Academy), FOOD LIKE LOVE (screenplay & lyrics with composer Bobby Cronin, produced by New York Film Academy), and OLD, FAT & UGLY.
 An anthology of her work (including her award-winning documentary "Transcending - the Wat Misaka Story") was inducted into the Library of Congress Asian Pacific American Performing Arts Collection in 2010.
 She is an alumna of the BMI Lehman Engel Musical Theatre Workshop and the founder of The Asian American Musical Theater Writers Project.